 In addition there are currencies that are outside the activity of banks and currency exchange suppliers.
 We talk about the Cuban peso (CUP) or the Venezuelan bolivar (VEF).

 Change without fear if they offer you free “buyback”

-The buyback is always interesting, but keep in mind that it usually has terms and conditions:
+The buyback guarantee is always interesting, but keep in mind that it usually has terms and conditions applied to it:

 - That you return up to a maximum limit of what you buy.
 For example, up to 50%, or up to 70% of what was purchased.
-Everything that exceeds this limit you “eat with potatoes”.
-That is, they will buy it at the purchase price of the day.
+Everything that exceeds this limit you will have to sell it to them at the purchase rate of the day.

 - That you return within a predetermined deadline.
-They are usually long terms like 30 or 50 days after the change.
+They are usually long terms like 30 or 50 days after the currency exchange.
 But keep that in mind.